-Gifts of cash are accepted and are used to enhance the services of the library system.
+Gifts of cash are accepted and used to enhance the Library's services.

 The Library reserves the right to use undesignated donations in the best interest of the Library, and shall make decisions regarding the investment, disposition and/or eventual disposal of all donations.